markymawk/BrawlCratePlugins/README.md

 ## 4.7 Clean CHR0 Animation
 **Usage:** Right-click any CHR0 animation or CHR0 entry node

-Remove any redundant keyframes within a margin of 0.001 of whatever the value is without that keyframe.
+Remove any redundant keyframes within a selected margin.
 Can be run on an entire CHR0 animation, or any single entry.

 ## 4.8 Set All Game & Watch Colors
 **Usage:** Right-click a CLR0 animation inside FitGameWatch00.pac, or the corresponding ColorRegister0 entry